Tech

 Whoa, hold up there.
 Just hold up.
 There is NO way this is a photo of an actual Support rep. That man is smiling ffs, SMILING.

 Twenty years ago this spring, I started my first “real” job at a local IT company.
 I was hired as Support, but it wasn’t the burger flipping, minimum wage earning, soul sucking Support of a monopolistic ISP help desk.
 This was Enterprise Support.
 I worked the same eight hours, at the same desk, Monday to Friday.
 I got to know the customers, their use cases, their workflows, and their work habits.
-I learned the difference between strategic customers and everyone else.
-I learned to work without a pre-written script.
+I was taught the difference between strategic customers and everyone else.
+I had to work without a pre-written script.

 In the three years I was there I learned a ton, and memories come and go, but the one thing I always remember was this:

-At one point we had started receiving a lot of customer tickets around sluggish performance and Java out of memory errors.
+At one point we had started receiving a lot of tickets around sluggish performance and Java out of memory errors.

 After some discussion, the senior Dev stated, quite confidently, that the issue was simple to solve.
 “It’s running out of memory, so just throw more hardware at it until the error stops.”